Faculty & Staff

 T

-Dr. Sims is from Acoma Pueblo and is an Associate Professor in the Department of Language, Literacy, and Sociocultural Studies in the College of Education at the University of New Mexico (UNM).
+Christine Sims, Ph.D, is from Acoma Pueblo and is an Associate Professor in the Department of Language, Literacy, and Sociocultural Studies in the College of Education & Human Sciences at the University of New Mexico (UNM).
 She is also Director of the American Indian Language Policy Research & Teacher Training Center that she established in 2008.
 She completed her doctoral work at the University of California at Berkeley, focusing on issues of heritage language maintenance and revitalization among American Indian tribes.
-The Center engages in public advocacy for Indigenous language maintenance and revitalization initiatives and provides year round training support for Native language instructors serving in community and school-based language initiatives.
-The Native American Language Teachers’ Institute (NALTI), a week long summer training program sponsored by the Center is held at the UNM campus for Native speakers from various tribes throughout the southwest as well as from other regions of the United States.
+The Center engages in public advocacy for Indigenous language maintenance and revitalization initiatives and provides year-round training support for Native language instructors serving in community and school-based language initiatives.
+The Native American Language Teachers’ Institute (NALTI), a weeklong summer training program sponsored by the Center is held at the UNM campus for Native speakers from various tribes throughout the southwest as well as from other regions of the United States.
 The Center’s outreach to tribes also includes training support for language initiatives in early childhood education, an increasingly critical area of concern for many tribes.

 Leola Tsinnajinnie